delucks/dotfiles/README.md

 dotfiles
 ========

-All of my configurations for various pieces of software.
+All of my configurations for various pieces of software, plus some scripts I cannot live without.

 Methodology
 -----------